 What has 2021 brought for indices?

 Stock indices are a popular trading instrument because, in addition to investment opportunities, they give traders an overview of the performance of a specific segment of the market.
 For example, if traders want to get a general sense of how technology stocks are doing in the market, they can take a look at an index that tracks technology stocks for a brief overview.
 These prices can then be used for analysis, as well as trading.
-Traders often keep an eye on top global indices such as US indices S&P 500 and Dow Jones Industrial Average, and and the German DAX 30.
+Traders often keep an eye on top global indices such as US indices S&P 500 and Dow Jones Industrial Average, and European Indices like the UK FTSE 100 and the German DAX 30.
 These indices can be used to determine the performance of the stocks and markets contained in the “basket” of assets the index represents, while investors can trade on the price of the index as it fluctuates up and down in the markets.
 Let’s take a look at three of the most popular indices in the world, and how they are performing in the markets so far this year.

 US S&P 500